Out and About

 If you want to venture out of Chipping Campden there are plenty of local attractions just a stones throw away.

-A nice walk from Chipping Campden, Dover's Hill (30 minutes) was the site of the original English Olympic Games, which began here 400 years ago in 1612.
+A nice walk from Chipping Campden, Dover's Hill (30 minutes walk) was the site of the original English Olympic Games, which began here 400 years ago in 1612.
 The tradition continues with the annual 'Cotswold Olimpicks' - a fun-packed day for all ages.

 The pretty village of Broad Campden (1.2 miles).
 Many of Broad Campden's cottages are thatched, which along with the honey Cotswold stone, makes Broad Campden a beautiful village.
 There's also a pretty pub called the Bakers Arms